katarighe/microverse-capstone-project-1/README.md

 <!-- Features -->
 ### Key Features <a name="key-features"></a>

-There are three key features used in my personal portfolio project include:
+The three key features used in my personal portfolio project include:

 - **An interactive mobile menu page.**
 - **An interactive photo gallery about laxACT's previous streaming conferences.**